dunlop-ben/helm-cheat-sheet/README.md

 # What is Helm?

 Helm is a package managher for Kubernetes.
-Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
+Helm helps you manage Kubernetes applications — Helm charts help you define, install, and upgrade even the most complex Kubernetes application.

 ## Terminology and Concepts